 Bird & Bird was the UK's first TMT specialist, and hence its fortunes were inevitably tied to the performance of the technology market.
 Back in the dot com boom it was the fastest growing major law firm in the country.
 The tech crash put heavy pressure on the firm's profits, but rather than withdrawing, Bird & Bird embarked on a dramatic period of expansion.
 The recovery of the tech market - and the firm's growth into more mainstream corporate and finance work - resulted in a strong performance.

-The firm's reputation was forged by its stellar IP practice and it continues to operate at the cutting edge of the field, fighting it out with likes of Bristows and Taylor Wessing for the best cases.
+The firm's reputation was forged by its stellar IP practice and it continues to operate at the cutting edge of the field.
 It’s also amongst the market leaders for telecoms, IT and life sciences deals.
-Clients include BskyB, HSBC, Yahoo!, Nokia and Associated Newspapers.
 Bird & Bird tends to focus more on the technology and telecoms aspects of the TMT market, but it does have a flourishing sports practice and a smaller but well-respected sponsorship and film finance department.
 Developing other practices as well as its core strengths in TMT has seen significant growth in its corporate group, and the firm is now 60% transactional based and 40% contentious.

 The firm is a traditional high-scorer in RollOnFriday’s Firm of the Year survey.
-It last won back in 2008, but always places well: most recently, it came 2nd in the 2014 survey and 3rd in 2015 with an impressive overall score of 82%.
-In the 2016 survey, the firm slid a bit, but still gains kudos for coming in joint 5th place with a score of 79%.
-It received effusive praise from lawyers and staff at all levels.
+It came 7th in 2019 with a score of 79%.
+Over the years the firm has generally received effusive praise from lawyers and staff at all levels.
 The social life at 2Birds is seen as pretty terrific, with "lots of opportunities to legitimately get away from the desk" and a "work life balance as great as the social life".
 Often, the lawyers will be seen making merry around the table football tables in the kitchens - although reports reach RollOnFriday that those beaten ten nil have refused the traditional punishment of removing trousers and dancing round the table to cement their shame.
 Other staff have praised the annual football weekend, which was likened by one beaming lawyer to a "stag do".
 One staffer gushed "I wouldn't give up working at Bird & Bird if I won the lottery".
 A yacht in the Caribbean can involve much more daily admin than most people appreciate anyway.

 Everyone seems to get on pretty well, too: "the people are genuinely nice, from partners to support staff, and there is no hierarchy rubbish meaning all partners are approachable".
 Positive comments included “open door policy, good hours, great client base, good client contact.”
 Although a possible building design flaw was highlighted with one lawyer stating that there is "such a great open door policy that some departments don't even have doors".